-User-defined SIF is the stress intensification factor that the user input in the stress analysis program.
+User-defined SIF is the stress intensification factor that the user input into the stress analysis program.
 The SIF values are usually calculated using FEA programs and then manually entered in the input screens of the stress analysis programs.
 To increase the accuracy of the output results of a stress analysis problem using the beam method, It is always suggested to extract the amount of SIFs from a Finite Element Analysis (FEA) and then implement them in stress programs like CAESAR II, AutoPIPE, Start-PROF, or Rohr II.

 With the deletion of Appendix D from the 2020 edition of ASME B31.3, the use of ASME B31J and other FEA programs will be increased while stress analysis of piping systems.
 Hence, User-defined SIF values will be very important for stress analysis aspects.

-For a branch connection (Tee), The user has to put the amount of extracted SIFs in all 3 elements that form the connection, i.e. two elements for the header and one for the branch, considering the fact that the amount of SIFs for branch and header are different.
-For example, for the connection shown in the below figure (Fig. 1), the amount of the header SIFs are entered at nodes 20.1 and 20.2 while the branch SIF is defined at node 20.4.
+For a branch connection (Tee), The user has to put the amount of extracted SIFs in all 3 elements that form the connection, i.e. two elements for the header and one for the branch, considering the fact that the amount of SIFs for the branch and header are different.
+For example, for the connection shown in the below figure (Fig. 1), the amount of the header SIFs is entered at nodes 20.1 and 20.2 while the branch SIF is defined at node 20.4.

 In order to do this, the “SIFs & Tees” box in elements 20.4-45 should be checked, and then the In-Plane and Out-Plane SIFs and also torsion and axial SIFs (if it is necessary) are defined at node 20.4.
 The same method should be implemented for header elements (at nodes 20.1 and 20.2).
-The key point in this method is that referring to the Fig. 2 below, the type of connection must be blanked.
+The key point in this method is that referring to Fig. 2 below, the type of connection must be blanked.

-Indeed, in the old method of defining of SIFs, when the type of connection (such as UFT, RFT and …), is determined in one node, the program will consider that node as an intersection and apart from the calculation of the amount of SIFs, the “Effective section modulus” named “Ze” in B31 codes, is used for the calculation of the amount of the stresses in the branch section.
+Indeed, in the old method of defining of SIFs, when the type of connection (such as UFT, RFT, and …), is determined in one node, the program will consider that node as an intersection and apart from the calculation of the amount of SIFs, the “Effective section modulus” named “Ze” in B31 codes, is used for the calculation of the amount of the stresses in the branch section.